Academic Program Development & Review

 Click here to learn more about the new academic program proposals, the forms that should be completed, and the required approvals.

 All proposals for new courses and substantial course changes require approval by the Office of Academic Affairs.
 Course proposals should be submitted through the online Course Catalog Maintenance System (CCMS).

 Click here to learn more about course proposal guidelines, the requirements and exemptions, and the review outcome possibilities.

 Internal program reviews conducted by the Academic Planning Council (APC) are an integral part of UNO’s assessment and planning processes for the unit, college, and university.
 Every academic program offered at UNO will be reviewed at least once within a seven-year cycle, with review reports prepared for the Coordinating Commission for Postsecondary Education (CCPE).

 Click here to learn more about the Academic Program Review process.

-Click here to learn more about the Academic Assessment Committee, and their guidance in the academic assessment process across the campus.
+Click here to learn more about the Academic Assessment Committee and the degree program assessment process.